-In June 2020 it surpassed XRP in terms of market cap and climbed to the third position, right behind Ethereum and Bitcoin.
-Moreso, in the 24h trading volume Tether reached the first position.
+In June 2020, it surpassed XRP in terms of market cap and climbed to the third position, right behind Ethereum and Bitcoin.
+Although throughout 2021 other cryptocurrencies ascended over USDT in terms of market cap, in terms of 24h trading volume, Tether has constantly kept the first position.

-Because of the one on one connection to the US Dollar, USDT allowed users to keep their funds in a cryptocurrency that retains the same value as a fiat currency.
+Because of the one-on-one connection to the US Dollar, USDT allowed users to keep their funds in a cryptocurrency that retains the same value as the fiat currency.

 What are Stablecoins?